dhis2/developer-portal/community/stay-connected.md

 ### DHIS2 Developer Meetups

-We are also hosting monthly meetups with the DHIS2 Developer Community and the DHIS2 Core Team.
+We are also hosting monthly meetups, every **second Thursday of the Month** with the DHIS2 Developer Community and the DHIS2 Core Team.

 #### What are these meetups?